ArturoBurela/ncc-ecommerce/README.md

 - manage orders
 - cart with paypal smart button for checkout
 - single and multiple email
+- shippings
+- taxes
 - pos

 ### Prerequisites

 A working Apostrophe CMS project.
-Install apostrophe-headless (for pos): `npm install apostrophe-headless`
+Install apostrophe-headless (optional for pos): `npm install apostrophe-headless`

 ### Use and Configuration